 The university and the Department of Communicative Sciences and Disorders offers the following mechanisms of financial aid and scholarships to current students:

-Stephanie Kalman Foundation Scholarships - Five scholarships in the amount of $2,000 are available for study in communicative disorders, with special consideration for those with financial need.
-The current application is posted below.
+Stephanie Kalman Foundation Scholarships - Scholarships are available for study in communicative disorders, with special consideration for those with financial need.
+If available, the application generally is posted in December.

 AY 2013-2014 Stephanie Kalman Scholarship Recipients

 - Susana Alvarado

 - Danais Torres-Acosta

 Betty Lindeman and Robert N. Rosenthal Memorial Fund - Scholarships in amounts ranging between $250 and $500 for graduate students having completed at least one year of the speech-language pathology graduate program.